AndyGatortail/11ty/posts/surflog511.md

 The paddle out started easy- I was surprised by the amount of distance I was covering given the short period surf.
 I realized to my horror that the 3rd (or 4th or 5th) sandbar was breaking fairly hollow and very consistently.
 I got stuck in "the pit" for around 20 minutes.
 It was tough.
 Heart rate seems to have gone past 175 for several minutes.
 I saw the escape route, I just had to make it past the pier.
 Hell of a paddle out.

 After taking my rest for a bit, I saw a nice shelfy 5-6 footer coming my way.
 I turned, paddled hard, and was in with 4 strokes.
-I shifted my feed to the right of the stringer and was screaming down the line.
+I shifted my feet to the right of the stringer and was screaming down the line.
 I saw the hollow face start to pull up and over, and if I wasn't such a pussy I would have gotten barreled.
 Aubs saw it from the beach and said the same thing.

 I caught a few more waves (surflie sessions says 9, it was probably more like 5) and decided that I (and my shoulders) had enough.
 One more good right brought me straight to the beach.
 Brady had fun, Aubs had fun, I had tough fun.